ianholden123/dashboard-playground/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.
+Runs our unit tests by launching Jest's test runner in the interactive watch mode.

+### `npm run cypress:open`

+Runs our end-to-end and integration tests using Cypress's interactive test runner.

+If you would like to run all Cypress tests without opening the test runner, you can run `npm run cypress:run`.

 ### `npm run build`